-The Canadian National Survey of Online Learning and Distance Education in public post-secondary education aims to track the status and development of online and distance learning across Canada.
+The Canadian National Survey of Online Learning and Distance Education in public post-secondary education aimed at tracking the status and development of online and distance learning across Canada.

 Consequently, a national survey was launched during the summer of 2017, with an invitation to complete a questionnaire going to all 203 Canadian public post-secondary institutions.
 Responses were received from 140 of the 203 institutions, representing 78% of the post-secondary student population.
 This was the result of strong support for the survey from Canadian provincial government agencies, universities and colleges and their associations, and Pearson Canada and D2L in the private sector.